euloonglim-tw/my-html-app/README.md

     `yarn --version`

-4. Start a new project (this creates/updates the package.json), press enter to choose the deault options.
+4. Start a new project (this creates/updates the package.json), keep pressing enter to choose the default options.

     `yarn init`